borkopp/tweeter/README.md

 2. Set up the backend:
 - Navigate to the `/backend` directory.
 - Install dependencies: `npm install`
-- Set up environment variables in a `.env` file.
 - Start the server: `npm start`
 3. Set up the frontend:
 - Navigate to the `/frontend` directory.